morganjwilliams/pyrolite/docs/source/index.rst

 `Pyrolite`
 ====================================

-.. note:: This documentation is currently incomplete and a work in progress.
+.. note:: This documentation is a work in progress and is updated regularly.
+Contact
-          Information is derived principally from docstrings.
+          the maintainer with any specific questions/requests.

 .. toctree::
    :maxdepth: 1